 Once these items are presented to the clerk, the clerk will assist with opening the estate proceedings.

 Duties of an Executor

 The chief duty of an executor in Virginia estate administration is to act as a fiduciary for the estate.
-That typically includes marshalling, identifying and collecting all of the assets of the decedent, and determining how the assets are titled.
+That typically includes marshaling, identifying and collecting all of the assets of the decedent, and determining how the assets are titled.
 This also includes determining if there is a beneficiary designation, reviewing and paying the legally enforceable debts, and assisting with the preparation of filing any tax returns that may be due.
-Final duties include making distribution either pursuant to the terms of the will or according to the laws of Virginia, and testing to see if a decedent died without a last will and testament.
+Final duties include making distribution either pursuant to the terms of the will or according to the laws of the state and testing to see if a decedent died without a last will and testament.